Eporediese/fulmine-labs-mini-pacs/README.md

 OHIF

 2) The OHIF Viewer handles images that do not have Window Center and/or Window Width in the DICOM header.
 The PNG creation process currently ignores these images.
 Again, examining the OHIF source code and the DICOM standard could help explain the OHIF methodology and potentially include a wider range of images in the PNG training image creation process.

-3) The model is still overfitting slightly with respect to randomly selected internet Lung CT studies.
-It also produces a few false positives with the message box overlay images and some Artifact dataset images that have bright centers and darker edges.

 ## Acknowledgements